akash-network/awesome-akash/pancake-swap/GUIDE.md

     provider: akash1y8xhp9ekxctahvex7842h607lmwp50q0n89tw0
   price:
     amount: "51"
-    denom: uakt
+    denom: uact
   state: active
 pagination:
   next_key: null
   total: "0"
 ```
-In the above example, we can see that a lease is created using for *51 uakt* or *0.0000051 AKT* per block to execute the container.
+In the above example, we can see that a lease is created using for *51 uact* or *0.0000051 ACT* per block to execute the container.

 For convenience and clarity for future referencing, we can extract the below set of values to shell variables that we will be using to reference the deployment: